junkwhinger/jsideas/_posts/2018-09-01-name_classifier_eng.md

 In this simple research project, I implemented LSTM + Self Attention model to classify boy/girl names and visualized where the model paid attention.
 In many example cases, the model tends to pay special attention to how the names end. 'e' at the end makes 'Jun' female, but 'sik' makes it masculine.
 It coincides more or less with how I predict if it's he or she on hearing a person's name.
 Interpretable deep learning makes me think about how I think.

+My pytorch implementation is on my <a href="https://github.com/junkwhinger/babynames_classifier">github repo</a>.

 ## Reference
 <a href="https://arxiv.org/pdf/1703.03130.pdf">A STRUCTURED SELF-ATTENTIVE SENTENCE EMBEDDING</a>